Malvern, Worcestershire: Research and development

-Since 1942 research and development into defence physics and electronics has been the major source of employment in Malvern when during World War II the Telecommunications Research Establishment (TRE) moved from Worth Matravers on the south coast for safety from enemy action.
+Since 1942, research and development into defence physics and electronics has been the major source of employment in Malvern, when, during World War II, the Telecommunications Research Establishment (TRE) moved there from Worth Matravers on the south coast, for safety from enemy action.
 The Radar Research and Development Establishment (RRDE) was moved to Malvern at the same time.
 Initially, TRE was housed at Malvern College.

-TRE was the main United Kingdom research and development organization for radio navigation, radar, infra-red detection for heat seeking missiles, and related work for the Royal Air Force (RAF) during World War II and the years that followed.
-It was regarded as "the most brilliant and successful of the English wartime research establishments" under "Rowe, who saw more of the English scientific choices between 1935 and 1945 than any single man."
-TRE and RRDE merged in 1953 to form the Radar Research Establishment (RRE) to be further renamed Royal Radar Establishment (also RRE) in 1955.
-In 2001 when the facility was partly transferred from public to private ownership and became QinetiQ.
-The Dstl, the Defence Science and Technology Laboratory has since closed down with the remaining staff moving to other Dstl sites.
+TRE was the main United Kingdom research and development organization for radio navigation, radar, infrared detection for heat-seeking missiles, and related work for the Royal Air Force (RAF), during World War II and the years that followed.
+It was regarded as "the most brilliant and successful of the English wartime research establishments" under "[Albert] Rowe, who saw more of the English scientific choices between 1935 and 1945 than any single man".
+TRE and RRDE merged in 1953 to form the Radar Research Establishment (RRE), which was further renamed to Royal Radar Establishment (also RRE) in 1955.
+In 2001, the facility was partly transferred from governmental ownership to private ownership, and became QinetiQ.
+The DSTL, which is the Defence Science and Technology Laboratory, has since closed down, with the remaining staff moving to other DSTL sites.

 With the recognised science and technology developments in the Malvern area, Malvern Hills Science Park was built in 1999, and is now home to over 30 science and technological businesses, including, UTC Aerospace Systems (formerly Goodrich Corporation), and Textlocal.

 Manufacturing

 Other manufacturing and service industries are mainly grouped in the Spring Lane Industrial Estate that was developed in the 1960s and the adjoining Enigma Business Park that was begun in the 1990s.

 Pipe organs have been built in Malvern since 1841 by Nicholson Organs.
 Nicholson organs can be found in Gloucester and Portsmouth Cathedrals, and Great Malvern Priory.
-Cars have been constructed in Malvern since 1894 by Santler (Britains first petrol car) and 1910 by the Morgan Motor Company, one of the world's longest-existing private constructors of automobiles produced in series.
+Cars have been constructed in Malvern since 1894 by Santler (Britain's first petrol car) and 1910 by the Morgan Motor Company, one of the world's longest-existing private constructors of automobiles produced in series.
 The Morgan Motor Car is a traditional sports roadster and over the years has become a 'cult' vehicle, exported all over the world from the factory in Malvern Link.
 Specialist glass tubing and microscope slides are produced by Chance Brothers in their factory in Malvern next door to the Morgan Motor works.